 The World Historian Student Essay Competition is an international competition open to students enrolled in grades K–12 in public, private, and parochial schools, and those in home-study programs.
 Membership in the World History Association is not a requirement for submission.
 Past winners may not compete in the same category again.

-Dr. Mark Welter, recognizing the importance of encouraging young scholars, established this $500 annual prize, presented in conjunction with the World History Association.
+The World History Association established this $500 prize to recognize young scholars.
 A one-year membership in the WHA will also be included with each prize.

 Each competitor will submit an essay that addresses the issue: In what way has the study of world history affected my understanding of the world in which I live?